ECIS | Global Pedagogy Certificate - ECIS

 ABOUT THE COURSES

-The ECIS Global Pedagogy Certificate for teachers features six one-day standalone courses under the designed to spark fresh thinking, inspire innovation, and energise your teaching practice.
+The ECIS Global Pedagogy Certificate for teachers features five one-day standalone courses designed to spark fresh thinking, inspire innovation, and energise your teaching practice.
 Each course invites international educators to activate new ideas, reimagine pedagogy, and lead learning with purpose.
 The ECIS Global Pedagogy Certificate reflects a commitment to growth, creativity, and transformation, lighting the way toward inclusive, globally minded, and future-focused education.
 The courses are designed for teachers at all stages of their careers and supports schools in cultivating cultures of professional growth, innovation, and inclusion.
 Courses blend global research with classroom reality and offer rich opportunities for dialogue, exploration, and collaboration.

 CERTIFICATION